codophilic/Learn-Java/Java-II.md

 - After insertions or deletions, if the tree becomes unbalanced, it re-balances itself using Red-Black tree properties (rotations).
 - This makes `TreeMap` ideal for scenarios where you need sorted data but are okay with a bit of overhead compared to hash-based maps.

+#### Why Map does not extends Collection interface?

+- The `Map` interface stores value in form of Key/Value pairs whereas the `Collection` interface stores a specific element.
+- In `Collection` interface, to add any element in a collection we have a `add(E e)` method.
+The method `add(E e)` does not supports storing value in key-value pair format like for `Map` interface we have `put(K,V)`.
+Similarly all other methods in the `Collection` interface works with specific element and not with key-value pair.
+- Thats why `Map` does not extends `Collection` interface but it is part of **Collections Framework**.

 ### Set

 - Set is a collection of elements (Or objects) that contains no duplicate elements.
 Java Set is an **interface** that extends **Collection interface**.
 Unlike List, Java Set is NOT an ordered collection, it’s elements does NOT have a particular order.